reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 #### Then the reviewer

 1. Check that you are an appropriate reviewer
+   * do you feel confident to carry out what the author is asking?
+Do you understand the project and programming language enough, and can you understand the changes proposed sufficiently to meaningfully engage - not necessarily at an expert level, but to affirm that the PR seems sensible and beneficial.
+   * And if you feel you are not the appropriate reviewer, then consider pairing with the author and talking through the code, as a good alternative to declining the review
 1. Look for:
    * does the code meet a need or requirement (should be clear between the ticket and the PR paragraph)
    * formatting, line lengths and lint issues